 What is Grant & Aid?

-Tuition assistance is a need-based analysis of the cost of education verses the family’s ability to pay.
+Tuition assistance is a need-based analysis of the cost of education versus the family’s ability to pay for students in Kindergarten through 12th grade.
 These awards do not need to be repaid, and they generally come from two funding sources: the Partners in Excellence Program and the Archdiocese of Baltimore School Fund.
 Many parishes and schools offer their own tuition assistance for families; contact the office of your parish or school of choice to receive application procedures.
 Also, any student interested in attending an Archdiocesan school may apply for Financial Aid from the Archdiocese of Baltimore.

 Financial aid awarded by the Archdiocese will be distributed under the following priorities: